Aylmer and Louise Maude: Literary activities

 After a protesting letter from an admirer of Constance Garnett's translations, the correspondence continued, with Maude asserting that "Tolstoy authorized my wife's translation" of Resurrection and Shaw insisting on the need for a complete collected works, going beyond the "great novels" which were "sure to get themselves translated everywhere," since other translators had "picked the plums out of the pudding."
 He went on to compare Maude's "devoted relation" to Tolstoy with that of Henrik Ibsen's translator William Archer, or Richard Wagner's Ashton Ellis.

-The Maudes achieved their aim with the publication of the Centenary Edition of Tolstoy's works in 21 volumes by Oxford University Press between 1928 and 1937, featuring their translations.
+The Maudes achieved their aim with the publication of the Tolstoy Centenary Edition: The Works of Leo Tolstoy in 21 volumes by Oxford University Press between 1928 and 1937, featuring their translations.
 The complete collection was made available for "9 guineas the set".
 Both husband and wife lived to see the final volume published, with Aylmer dying a year afterwards.
 Their work was thought to be of high quality in their lifetime, and is still well respected today.
 Their highest praise came from Tolstoy, who commented that "Better translators, both for knowledge of the two languages and for penetration into the very meaning of the matter translated, could not be invented."
 Tolstoy consistently lauded the Maudes' work, and also sometimes helped them: for their translation of Sevastopol and Other Military Tales, Tolstoy provided them with "information and explanations which we needed for the preparation of the present volume" and told them that "The publication of your translations of my writings can only be a pleasure to me."